misterben/conrad/README.rst

 Well, it's quite simple, as usually::

-  pip install cyrax
+  pip install conrad

-Cyrax depends on Jinja2 template library, so you can install it through your OS package system (in other case pip will install it automatically).
+Conrad depends on Jinja2 template library, so you can install it through your OS package system (in other case pip will install it automatically).

 Note, please, that to use parsers like markdown, or reST, or textile,